Version

 High-level overview of steps:

-1. Deploy the CloverDX Server on Azure Marketplace
+1. Deploy CloverDX Server on Azure Marketplace.

-2. Activate and configure the server instance
+2. Activate and configure the server instance.

 Steps